Pancreatic & Liver Procedures

 - Severe hyperinsulinemic hypoglycemia

-The Pancreatic Resection Procedure
+How is a Pancreatic Resection Procedure Performed?

 Pancreatic resection, depending on the nature of the problem, may be done laparoscopically or as an open procedure.
 When part of the duodenum has to be removed along with the pancreas, the surgery is called a pancreaticoduodenectomy.
 In some cases, particularly where there is advanced malignancy, the bile duct, duodenum and part of the stomach may also be removed in an operation called a Whipple procedure.
 This is a rare and technically difficult procedure in which the most experienced surgeons achieve the best outcomes.